Not just free fruit

 - Shaun Subel, Director of Corporate Wellness Strategy, VitalityHealth

 - Elizabeth Gaudin, Senior Consultant, Forster Communications

 - Superintendent Sean Russell, West Midlands Police Mental Health Lead & Director of Implementation for West Midlands Mental Health Commission

 - Publisher: British Safety Council

-For further information about Not just free fruit: wellbeing at work and our wellbeing campaign, please contact: Shehzana Mamujee, Research Officer: [email protected] or Matthew Holder, Head of campaigns and engagement: [email protected]
+For further information about Not just free fruit: wellbeing at work and our wellbeing campaign, please contact: Shehzana Mamujee, Policy and Research Analyst: [email protected] or Matthew Holder, Head of campaigns and engagement: [email protected]